thelfer/MFrontGallery/docs/papers/joss/paper.md

   behaviours.

-An alternative way of expressing the distinction between self-contained and generic implementations is to consider that generic implementations only describe a set of constitutive equations while self-contained implementations describes a set of constitutive equations **and** the material coefficients[^mfm:about_material_coefficients] identified on a well-defined set of experiments for a particular material.
+An alternative way of expressing the distinction between self-contained and generic implementations is to consider that self-contained implementations describes a set of constitutive equations **and** the material coefficients[^mfm:about_material_coefficients] identified on a well-defined set of experiments for a particular material while generic implementations only describe a set of constitutive equations.

 [^mfm:about_material_coefficients]: In practice, the physical information described by self-contained implementations may be more